-eacher Candidate: Date:
+Teacher Candidate: Date:

-Certification Area: urners and a second ID#:
+Certification Area: ID#:

-Cooperating/Mentor Teac her: Sch oal:
+Cooperating/Mentor Teacher:

-College Coordinator: Sem nester/Year:
+College Coordinator: Semester/Year: er/Year:

-Attach your reason for a separate sheet of paper permission to disc continue Stud ent Teaching/Internship on

-New Orleans , I will have to reap ply for admission nts for a license to teach on and be accepted to the guidelines in effect at that
+Attach your reason for requesting permission to discontinue Student Teaching/Internship on a separate sheet of paper.
+I understand that should I later decide that I want to complete requirements for a license to teach through the University of New Orleans, I will have to reapply for admission and be accepted to the Teacher Education Program under the program and enrollment capacity guidelines in effect at that time.

-Teacher Candidate's Sign nature: OCT CONTRACTOR OF THE CONTRACT Date e:
+Teacher Candidate's Sig nature: Date: 5

-Cooperating/Mentor Tea acher's Form native Evaluation of Teacher Ca ndidate:
+Cooperating/Mentor Te acher's For mative Evaluation of Teacher Cand lidate:

-Outstanding Grade is A
+Outstanding Grade is A 0.000

 Above Average Grade is B

-Wiles Average Grade is C
+24 Average Grade is C 7

-Below Average
+40 Below Average Grade is D - A

-Last day reported to assig Number of teaching hours
+Last day reported to ass Number of teaching hou (month/day/year):

-Cooperating/Mentor Teac cher's Signatu ure: Sierra Michigan Company Date:
+Cooperating/Mentor Tea cher's Signat ture: Date:

 For Office Use Only Received by: Date:

-Action Taken: ·/···
+Action Taken:

 Outcome: